 For more than 30 years, TI has been an active member of classrooms around the world, empowering teachers and inspiring students to succeed in mathematics and science.
 Through our calculators, coaching and classroom resources, TI EducationTechnology is transforming the way teachers teach and students learn STEM (science, technology, engineering and mathematics) subjects.
 With our award-winning products, engaging lessons, real-time assessment and top-notch professional development, TI is leading the way in mathematics and science education.

 TI are an annual sponsor of MAV, enabling the MAV to run its annual conference and various other events.

-The Department of Education and Training works with the Victorian schooling community to give every Victorian the best learning and development experience, making our state a smarter, fairer and more prosperous place.
+The Department of Education works with the Victorian schooling community to give every Victorian the best learning and development experience, making our state a smarter, fairer and more prosperous place.

 DET leads the delivery of education and development services to children, young people and adults both through government schools and through the regulation and funding of early childhood services, non-government schools and training programs.

 Evidence-based approaches for effective numeracy and mathematics teaching from birth to Level 10, including lesson plans and videos of excellence in teaching and learning practice are collated in the Mathematics Teaching Toolkit.

 After delivering successfully from 2015 to 2017, DET have funded MAV again through the Strategic Partnership Program for the 2018-20 Triennium.
 Using the DET funding the MAV are able to continue their maths camp for regional high potential students, and offer free online professional learning workshops, focussing on regional schools.